Specifications

 Overview

-Over the twenty some years that I have been designing and building hunting boats, there has been a lot of time and years with which to evolve more than a couple of designs.
-My Dad says that I am an almost constant “tinkerer”, which is probably a nice way to say that, while I think my designs are the best available and I believe in them without reservations, that I am also aware that nothing in life is perfect and that the way to Nirvana is to continually strive to do better.
-All this might just be the internal conflict with a Protestant work ethic or some other type of spiritual psycho-babble but the bottom line is that many of our designs get changed, little by little, until they reach a better plateau of use.
+Over the twenty-odd years that I have been designing and building hunting boats, I've had time to evolve a number of successful designs.
+My Dad says that I am a persistent “tinkerer,” which is probably a nice way to say that, while I think my designs are the best available and I believe in them without reservation, I am also open to change, and that the way to Nirvana is to strive continually to do better.
+Call it Protestant work ethic, or psycho-babble; the bottom line is that many of our designs are revised, little by little, becoming better all the time.

-But in some cases the new design, while it has its strengths, doesn’t in a definitive way do the job that much better than the preceding design.
-In the case of our Black Brant designs, I already had a boat that did its job very well.
-That job was to allow two to three hunters to safely and efficiently hunt.
-But along came the desire of some of us to travel faster under power in less draft of water, thus was born the new design – the Black Brant III.
-This boat is simply a shallower draft and faster speed version of the Black Brant design, and if that is what you need, then this is the boat for you.
+In the case of our Black Brant designs, I already had a boat that did its job very well: to allow two to three hunters to hunt safely and efficiently.
+Enter the desire of some of us to travel faster under power in shallower water, that led to a new design, the Black Brant III.
+This boat is a shallower and faster version of the Black Brant design, and if that is what you need, then this is the boat for you.

-It was difficult to replace the Black Brant because it also did its job extremely efficiently.
-So if you find that most of your hunting is in open water and you really aren’t traveling more than a couple of miles from ramp to your hunting area, then the Black Brant design is the best for your purposes.
-She is quite a bit deeper and a reasonable amount slower than the Black Brant III.
+It was difficult to replace the original Black Brant because it was so efficient at its design brief.
+If you find that most of your hunting is in open water and you really aren’t traveling more than a couple of miles from ramp to your hunting area, then the Black Brant design is the best for your purposes.
+She is quite a bit deeper and a little slower than the Black Brant III.

-But if you are finding that you need to operate in shallower water and are traveling quite a distance from launch-ramp to the hunting area and a couple of inches more of sitting blind height doesn’t hurt, then by all means choose the Black Brant III.
+But if you find that you need to operate in shallower water, that you are traveling quite a distance from launch-ramp to the hunting area, and that a couple more inches of sitting blind height doesn’t hurt, then by all means choose the Black Brant III.

 Black Brant III